Leadership & Global Perspectives

-- formulate a comprehensive and critical understanding of ministry informed by the social sciences, economics, and the history of world-wide Christianity
+- formulate a comprehensive and critical understanding of ministry leadership informed by the social sciences and world-wide Christianity

 - develop and acquire skills and competencies in research methods, critical thinking, academic voice, and ministry application

-- contribute to the understanding and practice of ministry through the completion of a doctoral-level project
+- contribute to the understanding and practice of ministry leadership through the completion of a doctoral-level project

-- foster competencies in nuanced and civil engagement with others, contextualization, and visual ethnography
+- foster competencies in leadership development, civil engagement, and visual ethnography

 - engage with diverse cultural, religious, and linguistic contexts of ministry through cross-cultural field experiences